 In different moments of our lives, different beings take control.
 For instance, when our alarm goes on in the morning, the Lower Self will be the one to hit the snooze button and sleep for 10 more minutes even though we know that we should get up, now.

 The Higher Self will be the one working restlessly on some sort of a project – taking notes and thinking about ways to make it better and faster.
 The Lower Self, on the other hand, will do its best to take control and steer you towards your favorite social media channel and make you post comments.
 Like stuff.
 Buy something new.
 Basically, the Lower Self will try to fuck you up and mess with your plans.
 The sad part is that it often succeeds.

 Some people call it laziness.
 Others refer to it as an addictive sociopath.
 Third, as a bastard who runs on cocaine and can’t sustain a single relationship.
 The author of the book The War of Art, Steven Pressfield, calls it the Resistance.

 It doesn’t quite matter how you will call it, the important part is how you can deal with it.
 But in order to do that, you first should understand why it’s inside of us.

-Why Everyone Has A Lower Self
+Why Everyone Has A Lower Self?

 Surviving in the wilderness was hard.
-Especially for the early humans, the Homo sapiens.5 Back then, the main objective of the brain was to preserve the body and protect it from a fatal ending.
+Especially for the early humans, the Homo sapiens.4 Back then, the main objective of the brain was to preserve the body and protect it from a fatal ending.
 Despite the obvious needs, like eating food and drinking water, there is one additional ingredient for surviving in the cold tundra or the hostile savanna: energy saving and automation.

 The brain constantly creates patterns.
-We’re used of calling them habits.
+We’re used to calling them habits.
 These memorized behaviors are favorable for the brain because they consume less energy.
 The simpler the task, the better.
 Less consumed energy while thinking means more power to fight beasts.